 Heavy cream substitute for half and half (single cream) for a healthier option

-Parmesan cheese: freshly grated is recommended for optimum flavour
+Parmesan cheese: freshly grated is recommended for optimum flavor

-Dried jalapeno pepper: this is optional but added for a little bit of heat to balance the flavour of the creamy sauce.
+Dried jalapeno pepper: this is optional but added for a little bit of heat to balance the flavor of the creamy sauce.

 Salt and black pepper